makersacademy/till_tech_test/README.md

 > 2 x Tiramisu
 > 5 x Blueberry Muffin

-Your receipt must calculate and show the correct amount of tax (in this shop's case, 8.64%).
-Do not worry about calculating discounts at this point!
+Your receipt must calculate and show the correct amount of tax (in this shop's case, 8.64%), as well as correct line totals and and total amount.
+Do not worry about calculating discounts or change yet.
+Consider what output formats may be suitable.

 Version 2
 ---------

+- Add functionality to take payment and calculate correct change.
-Add functionality to handle discounts - in this example, a 5% discount on orders over $50, and a 10% muffin discount.
+- Add functionality to handle discounts - in this example, a 5% discount on orders over $50, and a 10% muffin discount.

 Version 3
 ---------